Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │  Future-orientation    ---                     ✓ (about what  │
 │                                                   could be)    │
 │                                                                 │
-│  HOPE is not poetic—it's the most complete term.               │ │                                                                 │
+│  HOPE is not poetic; it is the most complete term.             │ │                                                                 │ └─────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────┘
 ```